Colorado Maternity Leave: Everything You Need to Know

 Short-term disability coverage is provided by PERA for any member who has five or more years of earned service.
 State workers are allowed to take 520 hours for the birth, adoption, or foster of a child, or for serious health conditions.

 If you need help with Colorado maternity leave, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.